 - 1 can chickpeas, drained and rinsed and roasted

-- a few tablespoons of olive oil or coconut oil
+- 2-3 tablespoons olive oil or coconut oil

 - 1 bundle of kale